curiouscarp/curiouscarp/README.md

 - 👋 Hi, I’m Zach
-- 👀 I’m interested in quantitative finance
+- 👀 I’m interested in trading and global macro
-- 🌱 I’m currently learning about Monte Carlo experiments
+- 🌱 I’m currently learning about treasury inflation-protected securities
 - 📫 How to reach me zgruber2023@gmail.com

 <!---